minvws/nl-uzi-login-controller/README.md

 update the Yivi version, clone the [yivi-frontend-packages/](https://github.com/privacybydesign/yivi-frontend-packages/) repository.
 Inside it, run `npm install` followed by `npm run build`.
 Then replace the `static/yivi.js` with the `yivi-frontend-packages/yivi-frontend/dist/yivi.js` file.

+### Docker containers
+Docker containers and their configurations are meant to be used for development purposes only. and not meant to be used in a production setup.